swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 The naming of `InlineArray` incorporates important information about the nature of the type – that it includes its values inline rather than indirectly via a pointer.
 This name was chosen over other alternatives such as `FixedSizeArray` because the "inline-ness" was considered the more fundamental property, and so a better driver for the name.

 This has led to suggestions that this inline nature is important to include in the sugar was well.
-However, this desire to include a visual "warning" ignores the current state, where the privileged position of `Array` as the only array type that is sugared implies it is the right choice in all circumstances, with inline arrays being a rare micro-optimization.
+However, the current state privileges the position of `Array` as the only array type that is sugared.
+This implies that `Array` is the right choice in all circumstances, with inline arrays being a rare micro-optimization.
 This is not the case.

 For example, consider a translation of this code from the popular [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#thevec3class) tutorial: